The Way

 Open to everyone

 The engines are open.
-You can read them, run them, fork them, and keep them.
-Where there is a commercial layer - as in Ghostlight - it governs; it never gates the ability to run the thing.
+Read them, run them, fork them, keep them.
+Where there is a commercial layer - as in Ghostlight - it governs how the tool is used, and the engine underneath stays free.

 What Sylin is not